Birthday Party Alternatives for Preschoolers

 Special Treat with Candles and the Happy Birthday Song

-What would a birthday be, big party or not, without a cake, some candles and the birthday song.
+What would a birthday be, a big party or not, without a cake, some candles and a birthday song.

 Bedtime Routine with Extra Snuggles and I Love Yous